jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/labinfo/labinfo.rst

 Access into the lab environment and all work are through the **Win 10 Jumphost** jump host provided.

 ..
-Warning:: You need to have outbound access from your system allowing Microsoft Remote Desktop Protocol.
+Warning:: You need to have outbound access from your system, allowing Microsoft Remote Desktop Protocol.

 Lab Topology
 ------------